One question that we often get asked at LYFE Marketing is – what is a blog website?

 Though blogging began as a sort of digital journal, allowing individuals to write about their lives and experiences, it soon also became a marketing tool for businesses to connect with their target audiences.

-That’s because blogs are a great way add value for your leads and customers through educational and engaging content that addresses their greatest needs and challenges.
+That’s because blogs are a great way to add value for your leads and customers through educational and engaging content that addresses their greatest needs and challenges.

-Below, we’ll answer the question, what is a blog website and explain how blogging can help your business reach and connect with your ideal audience.
+Below, we’ll answer the question, what is a blog website, and explain how blogging can help your business reach and connect with your ideal audience.

-What is a Blog Website?
+What Is A Blog Website?

 First, let’s go over the basics.

 The main purpose of blogs is to convey information in a way that is more informal or conversational than other long-form written content.

 So now, what is a blog website?
 And how does it differ from your company’s main website?